YeftaEliaLaoh/untitled/README.md

 Jika diketahui angka yang hilang merupakan bilangan bulat positif.

 #
-1. /question1 This program handles random request bullets, and is equalize with random magazine data (0-5), if request bullets equal with magazine the magazine is full
+1. /question1 This api handles random request bullets, and is equalize with random magazine data (0-5), if request bullets equal with magazine the magazine is full
-2. /question2 This program handles when the produce is limit , produce will sleep for 1 second and give 1 additional products
+2. /question2 This api handles when the produce is limit , produce will sleep for 1 second and give 1 additional products
+3. /question3 This api to find the point that might be the key location of Joni's house

 How to test
 1. Run the code go run main.go